0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

         <img width="700" src="../../../imgs/onchain-issuer-5.png"></img>
     </div>

-6. Clicking on **Get Claim** will finally lead to the QR Code used to fetch the credential.
-Here we are making a request to the on-chain issuer server.
-This server then saves this claim in a contract address.
+6. Clicking on **Get Claim** will finally lead to the QR Code used to fetch the credential with MTP proof.
+Here we are making a request to the on-chain issuer node.
+This node then saves this claim in a contract address.
 Scan it with the Polygon ID wallet and the credential should be added to the mobile app.

     <div align="center">
         <img width="500" src="../../../imgs/onchain-issuer-6.png"></img>